Q: Why I can’t git clone private repositories?

 - '-/run:/var/run'

-can always be used to indicate a path
+Anyway, in volumes, prefix -/ can always be used to indicate a path

 relative to project root.
 Please read Docker Driver for